 In order to sufficiently ensure clean production areas, an objective, practicable and meaningful evaluation of the cleanliness relevant properties of all cleanroom components, equipment and consumables is particularly important.

 Fraunhofer IPA is an independent, public research institution and offers objective and internationally recognized certification services with the test marks »Fraunhofer TESTED DEVICE®« and »CSM®«.

-TESTED DEVICE® exists since 1998 and is a registered trademark in the German Patent and Trademark Office (DPMA).
-Over the past 20 years, more than 2100 products and materials have been tested and certified for their cleanliness and cleanroom suitability.
-Test procedures are always carried out according to the latest technological standards.
-Fraunhofer IPA currently offers over 60 different test procedures and provides the world's cleanest cleanroom for this purpose: 10 times better than ISO Class 1 according to ISO 14644-1.
-With a ceiling height of 6 m and a floor weight-bearing capacity of 5 t/m², this cleanroom can also be used to test large and extremely heavy robots.
+»TESTED DEVICE®« exists since 1998 and is a registered trademark in the German Patent and Trademark Office (DPMA).
+Within 20 years, more than 2500 products and materials have been tested and certified for their cleanliness and cleanroom suitability for industrial partners in over 30 countries.
+All tests procedures are always carried out according to the latest technological standards.
+Fraunhofer IPA currently offers more than 60 different test procedures and has a unique testing infrastructure.

 In January 2018, the partnership with VDE Korea was established by a cooperation agreement for the next five years.
 Korea is regarded as one of the world's emerging high-tech nations, thus making VDE with its network is an important strategic partner.

 The surface roughness of a material results in different difficulties during cleaning.
 A fluorescence test is performed to check the cleanability.
 This test method is of great relevance, especially in the field of sterile process engineering.
 By applying a test liquid to the test object and performing a defined cleaning procedure, the residues on the product can be evaluated.